Raja Muhammad Safdar Khan

-Raja Muhammad Safdar Khan is a Pakistani politician who had been a member of the National Assembly of Pakistan from 2008 to 2013.
+Raja Muhammad Safdar Khan is a Pakistani politician.
+He belongs to a Rajput family of the Janjua clan.
+He has been a member of the National Assembly of Pakistan from 2008 to 2013.

 He is brother of Raja Muhammad Asad Khan.

 Political career

-He ran for the seat of the National Assembly of Pakistan from Constituency NA-62 (Jhelum-I) as a candidate of Pakistan Muslim League (N) (PML-N) in 2002 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan from Constituency NA-62 (Jhelum-I) as a candidate of Pakistan Muslim League (N) (PML-N) in the 2002 Pakistani general election but was unsuccessful.
 He received 51,618 votes and lost the seat to Chaudhry Shahbaz Hussain, a candidate of Pakistan Muslim League (Q) (PML-Q).

-He was elected to the National Assembly from Constituency NA-62 (Jhelum-I) as a candidate of PML-N in 2008 Pakistani general election.
+He was elected to the National Assembly from Constituency NA-62 (Jhelum-I) as a candidate of PML-N in the 2008 Pakistani general election.
 He received 92,479 votes and defeated Chaudhary Shahbaz Hussain, a candidate of PML-Q.

 In 2013, he quit PML-N and joined Pakistan Peoples Party (PPP).